lara-unb/ema_stim_matrix/README.md

 # ema_stim_matrix
 This repository provides auxiliary code to use the hasomed rehastim electrical stimulator with an electrode matrix.
 It was created for Project EMA FES applications.

+### Structure:

 - **cfg:** contains dynamic reconfiguration files